Skip to main content

 The Limits of This Guide

-This guide to reporting War Crimes and Crimes Against Humanity should be supplemented with regular reviews of updated protocols from the ICC and UN bodies, as procedures and technologies evolve.
+This guide to reporting War Crimes, Genocide, and Crimes Against Humanity should be supplemented with regular reviews of updated protocols from the ICC and UN bodies, as procedures and technologies continue to evolve.

 If your investigation uncovers specific evidence, consider collaborating with legal professionals to strengthen submissions.

-All documentation and evidentiary work should prioritise the safety and dignity of survivors and witnesses above all other considerations.
+All documentation and evidential work should prioritise the safety and dignity of survivors and witnesses above all other considerations.

 . . .